AlexanderKosik/kickstart_regex/content/quantifier.md

 # Quantifiers

+In the last exercise we wrote a filename validator which might look like this: `r"........\...."`.
+We had 8 arbitrary characters followd by a literal dot followed by 3 arbitrary characters.

+This is kind of hard to read.
+So there must be a better way to specify how many times we want a character or meta character to match.

-With *quantifiers* we can specify how often a (Meta-)Character will be matched.
+With *quantifiers* we can specify exactly that.
+We can tell the RegEx how often a (Meta-)Character must match.

 The following quantifiers are available:
 ```